 Specifies which network you are joining.
 Some systems allow you to specify any SSID as an option so you can join any network.

 Standby

 To make inoperative for a period of time.
-Your note-book/Tablet PC uses various suspension states to reduce power consumption and prolong the charge of your battery.
+Your LifeBook notebook uses various suspension states to reduce power consumption and prolong the charge of your battery.

 Status Indicator